Timmy80/minecraft-vanilla/README.md

 If you set this variable, it will automatically save your minecraft world and clean the older minecraft logfiles, and backup files.
   - *DOBACKUP*=true
 If this variable is set to true, your minecraft world will be automatically backup every week.
+  - *DOSTOPBACKUP*=true
+If this variable is set to true, your minecraft world will be automatically backup if the container stop.

 # How to build
 ## Using the makefile (For latest release or snapshot only)